reactome/sbml-exporter/dev/Unknown_PhysicalEntity.md

             // FIX_Unknown_Physical_Entity
             // here we have encountered a physical entity type that did not exist in the graph database
             // when this code was written (April 2018)

-This occurs in the following functions:

-- CVTermBuilder::createPhysicalEntityAnnotations
-- NotesBuilder::createSpeciesNotes
-- SBOTermLookup::getSpeciesTerm

 The fix will depend on function but should involve adding a clause to deal with the new PhysicalEntity class in a similar fashion to the entities already in place.